timacdonald/kumulos-api/README.md

 composer require timacdonald/kumulos
 ```

-Althought it is not recommended, because this package does not contain any dependencies, you can simply download and include the files in your project.
+Although it is not recommended, because this package does not contain any dependencies, you can simply download and include the files in your project.

 ## Versioning